-We have 12,000,000 shares of authorized common stock, par value \$.01 per share, with 3,805,065 and 3,749,619 shares outstanding at June 27, 2021 and June 28, 2020, respectively.
+We have 18,000,000 and 12,000,000 shares of authorized common stock, par value \$.01 per share, with 3,876,703 and 3,805,065 shares outstanding at July 3, 2022 and June 27, 2021, respectively.
 Holders of our common stock are entitled to one vote for each share on all matters voted on by shareholders.

-Our Board of Directors previously authorized a stock repurchase program to buy back up to 3,839,395 outstanding shares of our common stock as of June 27, 2021.
-As of June 27, 2021, 3,655,322 shares have been repurchased under this program at a cost of approximately \$136.4 million.
-No shares were repurchased under this program during 2021 or 2020.
+Our Board of Directors previously authorized a stock repurchase program to buy back up to 3,839,395 outstanding shares of our common stock as of July 3, 2022.
+As of July 3, 2022, 3,655,322 shares have been repurchased under this program at a cost of approximately \$136.4 million.
+No shares were repurchased under this program during 2022 or 2021.

-EARNINGS (LOSS) PER SHARE
+EARNINGS PER SHARE

-Basic earnings (loss) per share is computed on the basis of the weighted average number of shares of common stock outstanding during the applicable period.
-Diluted earnings (loss) per share is computed on the basis of the weighted average number of shares of common stock plus the potential dilutive common shares outstanding during the applicable period using the treasury stock method.
+Basic earnings per share is computed on the basis of the weighted average number of shares of common stock outstanding during the applicable period.
+Diluted earnings per share is computed on the basis of the weighted average number of shares of common stock plus the potential dilutive common shares outstanding during the applicable period using the treasury stock method.
 Potential dilutive common shares include outstanding stock options and unvested restricted stock awards.
 A reconciliation of the components of the basic and diluted per share computations follows (in thousands, except per share amounts):